Here are some of the things you'll need to know to make your camp experience a great one! Everything is important, so be sure to read it all!

 Please explain to your camper that you have deposited funds in the account and what the funds are (and are not) to be used for.
 To make purchases, campers take their selections to the counter where their account will be charged.

 What to bring to camp

 Campers should bring a lunch, swimsuit, sunscreen and towel, and nothing else (unless you have received notice online of a special activity for which campers may bring something else from home).
 Campers are busy all day and shouldn’t bring anything else without permission.
-This includes iPods, and handheld video games or toys.
+This includes handheld video games or toys.
 Campers may not have cell phones with them at camp.
 If they bring one, they will leave it at the check-in table and pick it up when they leave camp.
 We are not responsible for things your camper loses.

 When you arrive at camp

 Come in and sign in your camper.
 (After the first day, all campers except Purple and Green Teams may sign themselves in.)
 Find your camper’s name on the check-in sheet and write the time on the clock at the check-in table.